vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 - `mason` is the plugin which installs the language servers on behalf of Neovim.
   - If it wasn't clear, `clangd` is running locally on the system, same as Neovim.
-- The primary reason for using Neovim is that you can use the Vim language to interact with the editor.
-Everything I'll be covering in the workflows section is just to show that you don't lose access to any IDE like features.

 <!-- next slide -->